Executive Dashboard Development

 Multi-carrier shipping hub for Indonesian eCommerce

-RaftLabs builds executive dashboards on Power BI, Tableau, Metabase, and custom front ends.
-We deliver live KPIs with agreed metric definitions, drill-down capability, and mobile access for leadership teams that need operational visibility without Monday morning manual report assembly.
-A dashboard covering 8 to 12 core KPIs typically delivers in 6 to 10 weeks.
-A multi-unit dashboard with drill-down across 5 or more source systems typically delivers in 10 to 16 weeks.
-All at a fixed cost.
+RaftLabs builds executive dashboards on Power BI, Tableau, Metabase, and custom front ends, with agreed metric definitions, drill-down, and mobile access for leadership.
+A first dashboard of your core KPIs launches in 6 to 10 weeks from around $12,000 to $30,000; multi-unit dashboards with drill-down across several source systems grow to $40,000 to $90,000 over 10 to 16 weeks.

 Trusted by